Agarose Gel Electrophoresis

 Analyzing Your Gel:

-Using the DNA ladder in the first lane as a guide (the manufacturer's instruction will tell you the size of each band), you can interpret the bands that you get in your sample lanes to determine if the resulting DNA bands that you see are as expected or not.
+Using the DNA ladder in the first lane as a guide (the manufacturer's instruction will tell you the size of each band), you can infer the size of the DNA in your sample lanes.
 For more details on doing diagnostic digests and how to interpret them please see the Diagnostic Digest page.

 Purifying DNA from Your Gel: